RemcoJanssen/japi/README.md

 * DELETE requests to remove records
 * OPTIONS used by some framework to test a route

+#Method Override
+Some browser/framework don't  support all this method.
+In this case, you can send a POST with _METHOD='PUT' as parameter

+you may also override the HTTP method by using the X-HTTP-Method-Override header

 ### Formats
 We support 4 differents format for output.
 If you don’t specify an accept header, the API will return JSON format by default:
 * XML